Israel Folkdance Festival Parent FAQs

 Q: Does my child really need to be there on time?
 Why?

-A: The first thing the dancers do that morning is learn the opener.
+Next they learn and practice the opening and the finale number.
 Everyone has an order and a place on stage and will do some simple movements together at the beginning and end of the show.
 Even if your child appears to only be sitting on stage waving (the younger kids do less than older kids and adults), they still have to learn and practice that blocking.
-It is extremely hard on the kids who miss this, and hard for the festival organizers to make up the information later.
 The younger the children are, the more important it is for them to feel like they know what's going on.
 So yes, your child needs to be on time.

 Q: What about food?